TUW-GEO/ReconOri/README.md

 All states are indicated graphically.
 Use the buttons above the map view to control if aerials with the respective state shall be shown or not.

-Tested with QGIS 3.16 LTR.
-Should work with newer releases, too.
+Tested with QGIS 3.16.14 LTR.
+Does not work with older releases, but should work with newer ones.

 ## Compilation